SciberWolf/BananaLog/README.md

 4. Supercruise to your first NSP site and once you drop into realspace use the composition scanner to scan each unique object (once per type) at the site (there are normally 3 types).
 5. Repeats step 4 with any other NSP sites in the system
 6. As you follow these steps BananaLog will be copying updated data to your clipboard to paste into a blank cell on the expeditions Spreadsheet (currently formated for the "Form Responses 6" tab) once you have finished scanning all unique NSP objects in the system.
+7. Add any missing info into the spreadsheet (lagrange clouds for example cant be scanned).

 ## Buttons:
 There are two buttons in the EDMC interface for BananaLog